On Chamber-regular $\tilde C_2$-Lattices: Euclidean buildings of dimension 2

 \subsection{The local approach}

-In the seventies Bruhat and Tits developed a method to associate a Euclidean building to a semi-simple algebraic group over a field with non-Archimedean valuation \cite{BruhatTits1}, \cite{BruhatTits2}.
+In the seventies Bruhat and Tits developed a method to associate a Euclidean building to a simple algebraic group over a field with non-Archimedean valuation \cite{BruhatTits1}, \cite{BruhatTits2}.
 The resulting buildings are called Bruhat-Tits building and are the classical examples of Euclidean buildings.
-Tits and Weiss showed that if a Euclidean building is of dimension at least three (and irreducible) then it is Bruhat-Tits \cite{Weiss}.
-However in dimension two a Euclidean building might not be Bruhat-Tits and we call these buildings exotic.
-Constructing exotic buildings (preferably with a cocompact automorphism group) is already a non-trivial task and there is no algebraic recipe to do so.
+Tits and Weiss showed that if a Euclidean building is of dimension at least three, then it is Bruhat-Tits \cite{Tits_classification, Weiss}.
+However, in dimension two, a Euclidean building might not be Bruhat-Tits, and we call these buildings exotic.
+Constructing exotic buildings (preferably with an automorphism group that acts cocompactly) is already a non-trivial task and there is no algebraic recipe to do so.
 Several constructions of exotic buildings, including the ones in this article, are based on the fact that buildings can be recognized locally \cite{Tits}.
-We state the two-dimensional version below (Proposition \ref{prop:local_approach}) using the terminology of a generalized $m$-gon, which is just a bipartite graph with diameter $m$ and girth $2m$.
+We state the two-dimensional version of this in Proposition \ref{prop:local_approach} below.

+\begin{definition} A bipartite graph, is called a generalized $m$-gon if its diameter is $m$ and its girth is $2m$.
+Moreover, we require that every vertex has valency at least three. \end{definition}

+Generalized $m$-gons are precisely the spherical buildings of dimension 1.
+Following standard terminology, we call the edges in a generalized $m$-gon chambers.
+Generalized $m$-gons only exist for $m \in \{2,3,4,6,8\}$ \cite{FeitHigman}.
+Generalized 2-gons are complete bipartite graphs and generalized 3-gons, 4-gons, 6-gons and 8-gons are called generalized triangles, generalized quadrangles, generalized hexagons and generalized octagons, respectively.

 \begin{proposition} Let $X$ be a two-dimensional, simply connected simplicial complex.
 Assume there is a type function on $X$ that associates to each vertex one of three types.
 Assume that the links of vertices of type $i$ are generalized $m_i$-gons for the same $m_i$.
 Furthermore assume that $\sum_i \frac 1 {m_i} = 1$.
 Then $X$ is a Euclidean building. \end{proposition}